About Jose's works

 Guitar Concerto no. 2, “Concierto Cubanero.”
 2010.
 World premiere was May 22, 2011 with North-South Consonance, New York City.
 Latin American premiere was June, 2011, with Orquesta Sinfonica Juvenil, Quito, Ecuador, and Patricio Aizaga conducting.
 Re-premiered with newly completed third movement, November 2013, with Max Lifchitz conducting North-South Consonance and the composer as soloist, for New York City's Hispanic Heritage Week Celebration.

-Canciones Nostalgicas, for mezzo and guitar.
+Canciones Nostalgicas, for soprano and guitar.
 First performance, July 2012, with Patricia Caicedo at Barcelona Festival of Song.

 Tres Piezas Cubanas.
 Suite of three pieces, "Un Mojito y Habano; Bolero Manaba; Homenaje a un Cubanazo," Premiered at Spanish Rhapsody Concert at Unity of the Keys, in Key West, January 2012.
 Also recorded by William Feaseley on his 2014 CD, "Panamerica."